silas-mohr/multinerf/README.md

 ## Citation
-If you use this software package, please cite whichever constituent paper(s) you build upon, or feel free to cite this entire codebase as:
+If you use this software package, please cite the original codebase as:

 ```
 @misc{multinerf2022,